 What is CBD?

 Other than what was mentioned earlier, CBD is a naturally occurring substance that gives its users that highly sought for relaxing, calming, and soothing feeling.
-It can be present in products like edibles, topical creams, vape pens, and oils.
+It can be present in products like edibles, topical creams, vape pens, and oils or through a volcano hybrid.

 However, unlike THC, delta-9-tetrahydrocannabinol, the active ingredient in Marijuana, CBD is actually not psychoactive, and thus it does not make people “high.”
 Because it is separate from the more detested THC, CBDs don’t usually show up on drug tests, unless the purchase has included THC in the combination.
 Some supplements include other chemicals or substances such as Melatonin.